Peter-2525/Battery-Level-Display-for-Home-Assistant/README.md

-# 🔋 iPhone Battery Level Display for Home Assistant
+# 🔋 Lovelace Battery Level Display for Home Assistant

 This project provides a sleek, visual representation of iPhone battery levels directly within your Home Assistant dashboard.